 The credit risk arising from accounts/lease receivables is limited by carefully screening potential tenants in advance.
 Security is also required from tenants in the form of guaranteed deposits or bank guarantees and rents are paid in advance.
 As the Company has measures in place that reduce the credit risk exposure to a sufficiently low level, it has not insured its receivables.
 Instead, in the event of (expected) collectability issues or defaults, this is reflected in the lifetime expected credit losses that are recognized on the relevant receivables to cover the potential loss.
 Loss rates are determined based on expectations on economic downturn and review of the tenant portfolio as at the balance sheet date.
 In measuring expected credit losses, receivables are grouped according to their ageing profile.
-Based on this ageing profile, any significant increase in credit risk since initial recognition is determined.
-As at 31 December 2023, the Company has recognized expected credit losses on its accounts receivable of € 50k.
+Based on this ageing profile, any significant increase in credit risk since initial recognized expected credit losses on its accounts receivable of $\in$ 50k.